top of page

 Our Strategy

-Most importantly, on a daily basis, our faculty and staff pray.
-We pray for insight as to how to teach a new concept to our students; we pray for energy and concentration for the students; we pray that God will give each student the desire to reach his/her full potential.
+Most importantly, our faculty and staff pray.
+We pray for insight as to how to teach a new concept to our students.
+We pray for energy and concentration for the students.
+We pray that God will give each student the desire to reach his/her full potential.
+God is indeed doing amazing things through our creative teachers, wonderful students, and supportive parents.

 bottom of page